top of page

 The Chalet Living Room and Kitchen Transformation: From dark to charming

-But lets start with the design of the kitchen and living space.
-The stove door scraped again the wall when opened, the cabinets were plastic and the stairs had to be relocated.
+Function and Flow: The stove door scraped again the wall when opened, the cabinets were plastic and the stairs had to be relocated.
+Since we had to insulate sheetrock was in order.

 Before